mziegler/HowToBeAMonkey/README.md

 - add some code to play videos and view images full-screen

+- add a title and some helpful instructions to the interface (eg. "zoom into see more detail!")  maybe a splash screen?

+- make the interface touch-screen friendly

 - figure out what to do when the user zooms in too far and we run out of satelite images (find a higher-resolution tile provider?  don't let the user zoom in that far?  replace the satelite images with a nice background color at high zoom?)

 - maybe come up with a better way to minimize overlap between the lables for the Psion data?